Skip to main content

 • “The story and characters are cute, if you like the anime then you will like the style of the writing, and overall I've just been having a blast with it.”

 • “Main story is rather boring and kind of 'eh, it's there to be there because you can't have a story mode without a story mode.'
-However, the sub stories are genuinely good, and I cared more about the characters during the sub stories than in the main story.”
+However, the sub-stories are resoundingly good given this; I gave more care to the characters when I learned more about them during the sub-stories than I did playing the main story.”

-• “Story progression consists of going through a series of different minigames— the same set multiple times throughout pre, semi, and grand tournaments.”
+• “Story progression stems from going through a series of different minigames, the same set of ones—multiple games and multiple matches—which you must do three whole times throughout pre, semi, and grand tournaments.”

-• “The story mode is okay so far, but a few hours in and still no free battle mode with characters of your choosing is odd, as it would be a no-brainer to have that option in the game.”
+• “The story mode is okay so far, but a few hours in and still no free battle mode with characters of your choosing is odd since it would be a no-brainer to just have that as an option in the game.”

 • gameplay